What Do Tile and Marble Setter Do?

 - Cut, surface, polish, and install marble and granite or install pre-cast terrazzo, granite or marble units.

-Things a Tile and Marble Setter Should Know How to Do
+Skills Needed to be a Tile and Marble Setter

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.